 Of course, no hookups available, so you'll have to provide your own power, truck in water and hold onto your waste products or dispose of them safely (thank you for making that job easier, Mr. Composting Toilet).

 Our solar power system enables off-grid living for extended periods of time, reducing our living expenses significantly.
 We are 100% debt free.
 Both my wife and I understand what "enough" means to us, and we've built a smooth and streamlined lifestyle that we both enjoy, and one that doesn't require a ton of cash.

 Light on spending, but heavy on fun and exploration.

 3. We remain completely flexible and willing to change

-It won't take much for us to make up for any stock market losses.
+It won't take much for us to make up for any stock market losses (we've already rebounded from the end of 2018).
 A frugal lifestyle has a profound effect on how resilient we can be during periods of sub-optimal growth in our investments.

 What say you?
 How many have determined their net worth goal at retirement?
 Anyone think they need over a million to retire comfortably?
 Do share!